shivshankardayal/full-website/algebra/source/preface.rst

 that email is bad for mathematics.
 Someday I will develop an email system with support for scientific symbols and equations.

+Note that mathematics is not only about solving problems.
+If you understand the theory well, then you will be able to solve problems easily.
+However, problems do help enforce with the enforcement of theory in your mind.

 Who Should Read This Book?
 ==========================
 Since this book is written for self study anyone with interest in algebra can